Elevennails/http-shellshock/README.md

 Switches

 -u = URL
--h = Headings (optional)  to test a specific header feild in address, select number from list:
+-h = Headings (optional), Not specifying an option will test all 3, to test a specific header feild in address, select number from list:

       1 = "Content-Type"